The Possibilities (Preacher): Critical reception

 "The Possibilities" was received mostly positively by critics, who listed Gilgun's performance, Jesse's interaction with Donnie, Cassidy learning the truth about Fiore and DeBlanc, and Tulip's performance with the cop as being the high points of the episode.
-Review aggregator Rotten Tomatoes reports that 94% of critics gave the episode a "Certified Fresh" rating, based on 17 reviews with an average score of 6.9/10, with the site's consensus stating, "A slowdown after the raucous first two episodes, "The Possibilities" takes the time to address the plot and get us better acquainted with Jesse and Tulip's checkered past."
+Review aggregator Rotten Tomatoes gave the episode a 94% rating, based on 17 reviews with an average score of 6.9/10, with the site's consensus stating, "A slowdown after the raucous first two episodes, "The Possibilities" takes the time to address the plot and get us better acquainted with Jesse and Tulip's checkered past."

 Eric Goldman of IGN reacted positively to "The Possibilities", remarking that: "The third episode of Preacher gave us some answers on Fiore and DeBlanc, while also filling in more info on Jesse and Tulip’s past.
 Meanwhile, Odin remains a very odd, ominous periphery figure.
 It remains to be seen what his “deal” fully is, but seeing him sitting there listening to the sounds of cattle was suitably creepy."
 Zack Handlen of The A.V.
 Club gave the episode a 'B+' grade, and described "The Possibilities" as, "[...] isn't a huge nose-dive in quality.
 The tone is more or less intact, the acting’s still good, and some individual scenes work quite nicely on their own.
 But what seemed novel and maybe even innovative in those first two episodes is starting to look more and more like a creative team that has no idea how to tell a story."

-Reflecting on "The Possibilities", JoBlos Paul Shirey wrote the episode, "[...] [introduces] us to some new conflicts to the story, as well as a well-known threat from the comics that will be pure gold to see play out, depending on how far we get in the series."
+Reflecting on "The Possibilities", JoBlos Paul Shirey wrote the episode, "[...] [introduces] us to some new conflicts to the story, as well as a well-known threat from the comics that will be pure gold to see play out, depending on how far we get in the series".
 Shirey too noted that, "Cooper's intensity builds with each new episode and Negga has captured a great version of Tulip.
-Cassidy is by far my favorite supporting character [...]."
+Cassidy is by far my favorite supporting character [...]".
 Eric Thurm of The Guardian spoke highly, to which he stated, "Finally, we get a glimpse of what Tulip and Jesse did in their past life - and it's not pretty."
 In a B− grade review, Indiewire writer Jeff Stone summarized, "After two weeks of insanity, Episode 3, "The Possibilities," offers a lot of teases and not much else."